atlanticwave-sdx/sdx-docs/source/contributing.rst

 You should test your changes manually.
 You should also write some unit and integration tests to automate testing of your changes.

-In general, we use `pytest`_ framework to write the tests, and `tox`_ to run the tests in an isolated environment.
+We use `pytest`_ framework to write the tests, and `tox`_ to run the tests in an isolated environment.
 Look for existing examples in the repository you are working on.
 In most cases, you can run the tests by setting some environment variables when necessary, and running ``tox``.

 You are also expected to format your code using `black`_ and `isort`_.
 It would be a good idea to check your code using a linter such as